Boris Schatz: Bezalel art school

-Of the three buildings Schatz purchased from a wealthy Palestinian Arab. one was his personal residence and the other two housed the art school and a national art museum.
+Of the three buildings Schatz purchased from a wealthy Palestinian Arab. one was his personal residence, and the other two housed the art school and a national art museum.
 The school was established based on the Russian concept of an arts and crafts school and workshop.
 Bezalel's motto was "Art is the bud, craft is the fruit."
 The school offered instruction in painting and sculpture alongside crafts such as carpet making, metalworking and woodcarving.

 In the wake of financial difficulties, the school closed in 1929.
 Schatz died while fundraising on behalf of the school in the United States.
 His body was brought back to Jerusalem and buried on the Mount of Olives.
 Bezalel reopened in 1935 as the New Bezalel School of Arts and Crafts.

+Archive

+Part of the Boris Schatz Archive is housed in the Information Center for Israeli Art at the Israel Museum, Jerusalem.
+It contains some 300 archival items documenting the work process of his career: personal correspondences, photographs, sketches, invitations and other documentation.
+The Boris Schatz archive contains some unique documents, minutes of meetings of the Bezalel committee, prizes awarded to Schatz by the Sofia Palace and the King of Bulgaria and Boris Schatz's diploma.
+The archive also contains a poem by Levin Kipnis, in his handwriting, which had never been published; a postcard written in French from a young Angelica Schatz to her father Boris; a letter written in Yiddish from Boris Schatz to his close friend and administrative assistant, Mordechai Narkis; and a draft of a letter in French from 1925 to Baron Rothschild requesting financial aid for Bezalel.
+The materials are very diverse, and is written in many languages, including Hebrew, Yiddish, Bulgarian, French and German.

+The Information Center is in the process of digitizing and cataloging the collection to make the images more accessible.